FedericoSlongo/Average_Number_Calculator/README.md

 # Average_Number_Calculator
 It calculates an average from numbers in input
+Uses windows form c#
+Also wrote in italian